FlexShopper/eslint-config-flexshopper/README.md

 ## Usage

+- npm install @flexshopper/eslint-config-flexshopper`

-First check what `npm version` do you have. `npm -v` in the console.
+- check what `npm version` do you have. `npm -v` in the console.

 If you are using `npm v3` you need to install `peerDependencies` manually.

-- `npm install --save-dev eslint eslint-config-yandex estraverse-fb eslint-config-flexshopper`
+- `npm install --save-dev eslint eslint-config-yandex estraverse-fb`

 If you are using `npm v2` `peerDependencies` will be installed automatically